SherG/cool-iron/blog/quit-facebook.md

 tags: ['facebook']
 ---

 I’ve had a personal account on Facebook for well over a decade, but I’ve been inactive on that social media platform for a few years.
 During that inactive period I did check in a couple of times but considered my account dormant.
-I finally exported my photos and greenlit the deletion of my account — which actually takes 30 days.
+I finally exported my photos and greenlit the deletion of my account.

-I simply lost interest in the platform.
+I lost interest in the platform.
 Here are some of the reasons why.

 ## Nostalgia for the pre-Facebook era